 Minnesota Rural Physician Loan Forgiveness program

-The Minnesota Rural Physician Loan Forgiveness program offers a bit more money, but also has a longer service requirement.
-Under this program, you can get up to $25,000 per year in loan forgiveness, but must serve for at least three years in a rural community.
+The Minnesota Rural Physician Loan Forgiveness program offers a bit more money, but also has a longer period of time for the service requirement.
+Under this program, you can get up to $25,000 per year in loan forgiveness but must serve for at least three years in a rural community.

 The specific professions that qualify include:

 You must work a minimum of 30 hours per week and at least 45 weeks per year to qualify.

 Minnesota Nurse in Long Term Care Forgiveness program

 If you’re a nurse and work in a nursing home, you could qualify for the Minnesota Nurse in Long Term Care Forgiveness program.
 Under this program, you could qualify for $5,000 per year with a two-year service commitment.
 Qualified candidates have the option to extend the service for another two years.

 According to their website, students in Registered Nurses (RN) and Licensed Practical Nurses (LPN) programs, or licensed RN/LPN qualify for this program.
 Other eligibility requirements may apply.